 5. Budget for a long-term care protection plan

 In the event of disability, long-term care can be very costly and often for a prolonged period.
 With a lower ratio of dependants supporting the aged, it's important to plan for such a situation so you can afford the needed long-term care for your parents.
-In Singapore, we have the national ElderShield scheme, for which Singlife is one of the appointed insurers.
-ElderShield offers a basic level of protection, and those seeking comprehensive coverage can purchase ElderShield Supplements such as Singlife's MyCare and MyCare Plus.
+In Singapore, we have the national CareShield Life and ElderShield schemes which offer basic financial protection.
+Those seeking comprehensive coverage can purchase supplements such as Singlife’s MyLongTermCare/MyLongTermCare Plus and MyCare/MyCare Plus.

 ¹ Capital is guaranteed at the selected Retirement Age, and returns are guaranteed only upon policy maturity.